MD-CWI/afivo-pic/README.md

 Then compile the examples in `programs` by typing `make` in the example folders.
 Afterwards, the examples can be run with:

     ./apic my_config_file.cfg

+# Updating the code

+First get the latest version:

+    git pull
+    git submodule update

+And then type `make' in the respective program to compile again.